MemoonaTahira/CrowdFix/README.md

 CrowdFix
 =========
-A new eye-tracking dataset called CrowdFix for crowd video saliency database from Memoona Tahira and Sobas Mehboob (National University of Sciences and Technology)
+A crowd video saliency database from Memoona Tahira and Sobas Mehboob (National University of Sciences and Technology)

 ## Brief introduction